flashcordon/big-history/Mystères-physique.md

 Dark energy also encompasses the possibility that there is no additional energy density component to the universe, but rather that the equations of general relativity need revision.
 In this sense general relativity might be a limit of a more complete theory of gravity in the same way that Newtonian gravity is a low-energy limit of general relativity.
 This possibility is also known as dark gravity.

+It’s extremely tempting — and I’ll confess, I sometimes do it myself — to simply conflate the two, and assume that dark energy is nothing more complex than a cosmological constant.
+It’s understandable why we’d do this: the cosmological constant is already allowed as part of General Relativity without additional explanation.
+Furthermore, we don’t know how to calculate the zero-point energy of empty space in quantum field theory, and that contributes to the Universe in exactly the same fashion as a cosmological constant would as well.
+Finally, when we make our observations, they’re all consistent with dark energy being a cosmological constant, with no need for anything more complicated.

+The cosmological constant may be the same thing as dark energy, but it doesn’t need to be.
+Even if it is, we’d still like to understand why it behaves this particular way and not any other.

 - In the first modern cosmological model, Einstein [1] modified his field equation of General Relativity (GR), introducing a “cosmological term” that enabled a solution with